Twilight, 2024

 © Anne-Sophie Guillet

 The combined skills of Aurélia Leblanc and Lucile Viaud have created a new material, glass weaving.
-Interweaving supple Verre Marin Glaz weft and metallic warp threads, the textile work features light-sculpted aquatic motifs in iridescent blue and golden-green hues.
-Verre Marin Glaz is the first glass developed by Atelier Lucile Viaud from microalgae and oyster or abalone shells that can be worked using traditional glassmaking techniques.
-Like the wave that deforms the surface of the water, it's the pattern developed here that animates the surface of the weave, taking us back to the origins of this extraordinary glass and to seascapes.
+The “Confluence” textile, with its light-sculpted aquatic motifs and iridescent blue and golden-green tones, interweaves supple Glaz marine glass weft and metallic warp threads.
+Glaz is the first glass developed by Atelier Lucile Viaud from microalgae and oyster or abalone shells that can be worked using traditional glassmaking techniques.
+Like the wave that deforms the surface of the water, it's the pattern developed here that animates the surface of the weave, harking back to the origins of this extraordinary glass and to seascapes.
 From time immemorial, humans have sought their reflection, first on the surface of water, then in the polish of stone or metal, and finally through glass.
-Confluence plays with this heritage and the fascination of this material in its environment, seeking to confuse the eye through the discrepancy between supple material and the impression of rigidity given by the shine of this woven glass surface.
-The “floating” effect of the weave echoes the pattern left in the sand when the water recedes at low tide.
+“Confluence” plays with this heritage and the fascination of this material in its environment, seeking to confuse the eye by the discrepancy between supple material and the impression of rigidity given by the shine of this woven glass surface.
+The “floats” in the weave echo the patterns left in the sand when the water recedes at low tide.
 The fabric itself symbolizes water in its movement, thanks to the pleating, folding and volumizing possibilities of the material.

 Aurélia Leblanc & Lucile Viaud